Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/notescommentslayoutingoptions/getcommentsposition/_index.md

 ---
 title: getCommentsPosition
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/notescommentslayoutingoptions/getcommentsposition/
+url: /php-java/aspose.slides/notescommentslayoutingoptions/getcommentsposition/
 ---

-## getCommentsPosition()  function
+## getCommentsPosition()  method

   Gets or sets the position of the comments on the page.

  Default is CommentsPositions#None.

-### Result
+### Returns
 int